JunW62/SBA308/README.md

 - **Date Validation**: Ensures that the submission and due dates are in the correct `YYYY-MM-DD` format and are valid dates.
 - **Score Processing**: Calculates individual assignment scores and deducts points for late submissions.
 - **Average Calculation**: Computes the average score for each learner based on their assignment scores.
-- **Error Handling**: Provides error messages for invalid data such as incorrect date formats or mismatched course IDs.
+- **Error Handling**: Provides error messages for invalid data such as incorrect date formats, invalid possiable points or mismatched course IDs.

 ## Setup